Poland, Lithuania close borders with Belarus as Lavrov suggests EU pay Minsk to keep refugees

 Lavrov suggested on November 9 that the EU pay Belarus to keep the refugees on its side of the border.

 He cited a 2016 deal under which the EU provided funds to Turkey, which promised to take back migrants and refugees who crossed the Aegean to enter Greece illegally.
 The EU has paid billions of euros to Ankara to prevent waves of refugees crossing the EU’s external border.
 Turkey has become home to at least 3mn refugees from the war in Syria.
-Turkish President Recep Tayyip Erdogan has used the threat of sending the refugees northwards to pressure the EU several times since.
+Turkish President Recep Tayyip Erdogan has used the threat of sending the refugees northwards to exert pressure the EU several times since.

 Countries from which refugees enter the EU "should be treated the same," said Lavrov.